unixorn/sysadmin-reading-list/README.md

 * [AWSCli](https://github.com/aws/aws-cli) provides a unified command line interface to Amazon Web Services.
 Wean yourself off of the webui if you want to be truly productive
 * [S3cmd](http://s3tools.org/s3cmd) is a free command line tool and client for uploading, retrieving and managing data in Amazon S3 and other cloud storage service providers that use the S3 protocol, such as Google Cloud Storage or DreamHost DreamObjects.
+* [og-aws](https://github.com/open-guides/og-aws) is an excellent resource to AWS written by and for engineers who use AWS extensively.

 ### Configuration Management